Back To Blog

 Considerations

-• Qualified Intermediary: A QI is a necessary part of the process, holding the sale proceeds and purchasing the new property on your behalf.
-Choosing a reputable and experienced QI is crucial.
+• Qualified Intermediary: A QI is a necessary part of the process to hold the sale proceeds and purchase the new property on your behalf.

-A 1031-tax deferred exchange can be an incredible tool for investors looking to grow their portfolios while deferring taxes.
-However, navigating the complexities of these transactions requires expertise and careful planning.
-At North Conway Realty, we're committed to providing the insights and support our clients need to explore innovative investment strategies like these.
+A 1031-tax deferred exchange can be an incredible tool for investors looking to grow their portfolios.
+At North Conway Realty, we're committed to providing the insights and support our clients need to explore these investment strategies.
 Whether you're a seasoned investor or new to the real estate game, we're here to help you unlock your investment potential.

 Add Comment